FOSSBilling/FOSSBilling/CONTRIBUTING.md

 First off, no matter how you plan to take part, please take a couple of minutes to read our code of conduct before contributing anything.

 This project and everyone participating in it are governed by the [FOSSBilling Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behaviour to the moderators on our [Discord](https://fossbilling.org/discord) communities.
+Please report unacceptable behaviour to the moderators on our [Discord](https://fossbilling.org/discord) server.

 ### Which 'branch' should I contribute to?